robfatland/flyingbosun/README.md

 # flyingbosun

-Salmon fishing in the PNW
+Salmon fishing Puget Sound

 ## Links

 * [salmon university](http://salmonuniversity.com)
   * [blackmouth](http://salmonuniversity.com/archives/444)
+    * 5 - 15 pound juveniles chasing herring and candle fish (and maybe squid?) near the bottom in 50 -- 150 feet depth
     * 22 inches minimum length; spots on upper and lower tail; big spots on back; dark mouth; black gums; large sharp teeth
     * hatchery only, no wild; healed scar of clipped adipose fin
   * 2.5 mph on average: with the current (chinook are active pursuit) give or take